 Xenon lights are not quite as energy efficient and do give off some heat but they have full dimming capacity, and they give off an attractive warm light.
 (If you love the warm glow of an incandescent light bulb, xenon under cabinet lights are for you).
-While they’re not cool to the touch, the amount of heat emitted is still substantially lower than halogen lights.
-Heat output can be an important consideration with under cabinet lighting since you’re often installing the lights directly on the underside of food storage cabinets – and above any produce sitting out on the counter.
-For this reason, we don't sell halogen under cabinet lights.
+While they are not cool to the touch, the amount of heat emitted is still substantially lower than halogen lights.
+Heat output can be an important consideration with under cabinet lighting since you're often installing the lights directly on the underside of food storage cabinets - and above any produce sitting out on the counter.

 If you're looking for the most energy efficient option, go with LEDs, which are often dimmable.
 LEDs are also cool to the touch and will last for 50,000 hours before needing replacement bulbs (that's almost six years).
 The initial price tag is a bit more expensive but if you consider your future savings in energy, LED under cabinet lights start to make a lot of sense.
 They also give off a brilliant white light that is very appealing for kitchen design.

 2. Puck or Linear?